SlimBloodworth/Udemy-Web-Dev-Bootcamp-2023/README.md

 - ***Section 15: Coding Exercise 18***

 The Challenge:

-  - Take the provided variable: const message = "   TASTE THE RAINBOW!   ";
+  Take the provided variable: const message = "   TASTE THE RAINBOW!   ";

 - Without altering the original value stored in message, please define a variable called whisper that is a lowercased version of message, with all the extra space at the beginning and end removed.

 - ***Section 15: Coding Exercise 19***

 The Challenge:

-- Take the word variable which is set to "skateboard" and use string methods on word to change the string to "beard".
+Take the word variable which is set to "skateboard" and use string methods on word to change the string to "beard".

 - Use a string method to extract the word "board" from skateboard.

 - Replace the "o" in "board" with an "e".

 - Save the result in a new variable called facialHair.

+- ***Section 15: Coding Exercise 20***

+The Challenge:

+You're provided you with two variables, die1 and die2 which represent six-sided dice.

+- const die1 = Math.floor(Math.random() * 6) + 1; //random number from 1-6
+- const die2 = Math.floor(Math.random() * 6) + 1; //random number from 1-6

+Each variable holds a randomly generated integer from 1 to 6.

+- Create a new variable called roll, which will be a string that displays each die as well as their sum.

+- Follow this pattern:

+- die1: 3

+- die2: 5

+- roll: "You rolled a 3 and a 5.
+They sum to 8"

+Here is another example with different numbers:

+- die1: 6

+- die2: 4,

+- roll: "You rolled a 6 and a 4.
+They sum to 10"

 ### ***The Projects***